 Marine advice and guidance is provided for shipmasters, ships’ agents, vessel owners and operators to facilitate safe and efficient navigation and operation within the port waters of Gippsland Ports.

 Harbour Master Directions for Port of Corner Inlet and Port Albert

-Harbour Master Directions for Gippsland Lakes – currently being revised
+Harbour Master Directions for Port of Gippsland Lakes

 Select Port Information Handbook below